 Outside: The two Shepherd’s Huts are set in a generous lawned garden surrounded by many mature hedges and flowers – including wild roses.
 There is a picnic table available in the middle of the garden between the Shepherd’s Huts, and the building housing the kitchen and the shower room.

-These fantastic Suffolk glamping Shepherd’s Huts are 0.3 miles from the Adnams’ pub at The Oyster Inn, Butley.
-They are also less than five miles from Orford which is situated on the River Ore and boasts an 'English Heritage' Norman castle and a working river quay that serves sailors, fishermen and sightseers.
+These fantastic Suffolk glamping Shepherd’s Huts are less than five miles from Orford which is situated on the River Ore and boasts an 'English Heritage' Norman castle and a working river quay that serves sailors, fishermen and sightseers.
 The town has a good choice of places to eat and drink including The Trinity at the Crown and Castle and Kings Head pub, the Butley Oysterage, The Kings Head, The Jolly Sailor, and a café by the quay with lovely views over the river.
 Across the river is the National Trust's Orford Ness, the site of mysterious research projects in the 1950's and 60's but now a nature reserve.

 River trips can be booked from Orford Quay down the river to see the area's famous avocets at the RSPB's Havergate Island.
 If you are eating in, good food can be purchased in the town from award-winning butchers, Richardson's Smokery, Pinneys and also the Village Stores.

 Prices include use of both of the Shepherd’s Huts, 100% cotton bed linen, towels, heating and electricity plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.